MBunko/Project2/README.md

 ![Sw][Sw]

 The swarm manager, both workers and the nginx balancer are all run on separate virtual machines on google cloud (this is also true for the Jenkins server).
 The manager pulls down the services and runs copies of them across the swarm workers and itself.
 For my project I have 2 workers and 3 replicas of each service.
 The tasks in the workers are individual copies of the containers for a service.
 This exists so that the individual containers aren't overloaded by heavy traffic and so that if either server or any container stops working the app will continue to run.
-Nginx then acts as a reverse proxy so it's IP is where users will actually visit the web app keeping them from directly accessing the back end.
+Nginx then acts as a reverse proxy so it's IP is where users will actually visit the web app keeping them from directly accessing the servers running app or the back end.
 It also directs which tasks will be used for each user balancing the load and making sure the containers are distributed appropriately.

 ## Project planning